shade40/Zenith/README.md

 ### Documentation

 Once the library gets to a settled state (near 1.0), documentation will be hosted both online and as a celx application.
-Until then peep the `examples` folder, or check out some of the widget references by using `python3 -m pydoc <name>`.
+Until then peep the `experiments` folder, or check out some of the references by using `python3 -m pydoc <name>`.

 ![rule](https://singlecolorimage.com/get/4A7A9F/1600x3)